Your Rights and Responsibilities After a Rideshare Accident

 An accident with an Uber or Lyft driver may not be as cut and dry as a normal car crash.
-There are several elements that come into play, including the rideshare company’s liability and which insurance policy applies.
+Several elements come into play, including the rideshare company’s liability and which insurance policy applies.

-An Ohio Uber or Lyft accident attorney can fight to make sure that you receive the money you need to fully recover.
-They can help maximize your damages and ensure that you receive the highest level of medical care throughout your recovery.
+An Ohio Uber or Lyft accident lawyer can fight to make sure that you receive the money you need to recover fully.
+They can help maximize your damages and ensure you receive the highest medical care throughout your recovery.
 Unrepresented injured parties routinely settle their claims for significantly less than those that retain an attorney.

 How Much Does It Cost to Hire an Attorney

-There is no out-of-pocket cost to retaining an Ohio Uber or Lyft accident attorney.
+There is no out-of-pocket cost to retaining an Ohio Uber or Uber accident Lawyer.
 Injured parties pay nothing unless their case is won and money is recovered on their behalf.